Fengrui-Liu/StreamAD/README.md

 for x in stream.iter_item():
     score = model.fit_score(x)
 ```

 ## Models

 ### For univariate time series

+If you want to detect multivarite time series with these models, you need to apply them on each feature separately.

 | Model Example                                                                                                     | API Usage                                                                                                         | Paper                                                                                                               |
 | ----------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------- |